Kombucha Brewing Frequently Asked Questions

 Traditional kombucha is brewed with black/green tea and cane sugar while jun tea is brewed with green tea and honey.
 The starter cultures contain different microbes that thrive on the different substrates.

-The sugar in the kombucha is not for you, it is for the yeast!
+The sugar in the kombucha is not for you; it is for the yeast!
 They eat the sugar and create alcohol and CO2, which the bacteria then eat.
 Depriving them of that sugar would mean a less productive brew.
-The good news is that given proper fermenting temperatures, within about a week, most of that sugar is eaten up!
+The good news is that, given proper fermenting temperatures, most of that sugar is consumed by the yeast.
 The longer you let it go, the less sugar will be left.
+For more information on this topic see our full post here – Can you make kombucha without sugar?

 For a traditional kombucha SCOBY, you should stick to plain, organic cane sugar as it is the easiest for it to digest.
 If you want to use honey, you’ll need to obtain a separate culture, called a Jun Tea culture, that specifically thrives off honey.

-Artificial sweeteners are considered non-fermentable sugars and should not be used for the primary fermentation.
-The yeast cannot digest those chemical compounds so no fermentation will take place and the yeast will go dormant.
+Artificial sweeteners are considered non-fermentable sugars and should not be used for primary fermentation.
+The yeast cannot digest those chemical compounds, so no fermentation will take place.
 Artificial sweeteners can be used, however, to “back sweeten” during the bottling stage without producing any further fermentation and just add sweetness.

 Providing the proper pH for your kombucha gives your SCOBY an upper hand against mold and harmful bacteria.
 The microbes in the SCOBY prefer an acidic environment, where mold and harmful bacteria cannot survive.
-Once the fermentation gets underway, the bacteria produce lactic and gluconic acids, lowering the pH even more.
+Once the fermentation gets underway, the bacteria produce more acids, lowering the pH even more.
+See our full post here, why is PH important for kombucha?

 Nope!
-A healthy SCOBY may float or sink.
-It may float if there are air pockets in between the layers but will most likely sink.
-Either way, a new SCOBY will grow on the surface and the fermentation will go on.
+The positioning of the SCOBY throughout fermentation is irrelevant.
+A healthy SCOBY may float, sink, or hover in the middle when air pockets are between the layers.
+But most will sink.
+Either way, in time, a new SCOBY will grow on the surface, and the fermentation will go on regardless of position.

-For more information, see my post: What Happens if your SCOBY sinks?
+For more information, see our post: What Happens if your SCOBY sinks?

-More than likely, the “brown stuff” is yeast buildup.
-This is a healthy sign of fermentation that is often mistaken for mold.
+This is an extremely common concern question and the vast majority of the time, the “brown stuff” is yeast buildup.
+This is actually a healthy sign of fermentation but is often mistaken for mold.
 Below are a few examples of healthy yeast colonies.
 They create string-like globs that float around.
+For more information on this, visit the full post here on what’s the brown stuff in my kombucha?

 If you’re house is typically below 75°F, there are a couple things you can do to jump start your brew.